-The literature includes documentation of many numismatic letterforms.
+The pertinent literature includes documentation of many numismatic letterforms.
 B.V.
 Head, Historia Numorum (1911), summarized the Greek and Latin characters used on coins and provided the baseline for most later scholars.
 A study of Sayle's alphabet chart, a synthesis of Head, shows approximately 173 characters are needed to represent this chart if they are considered in alpha-sort groups.
-Icard has few variances with Head.
+Icard has a few variances with Head.
 Olson and Mitchiner add eastern forms.
 Many of the characters required for numismatic description of ancient coins are not found in the Unicode 12.0 specification.

 Click on the charts to enlarge